Ivystrode/RNET/readme.md

 The boot scripts softblock the wlan when you haven't entered your country in

 raspi-config -> localisation options -> Change WLAN Country

-I would REALLY like to know what file this changes, as I wasted a lot of time trying to bring up a raspberry pi that was supposed to be doing wlan.
-I imaged the SD card, edited /boot/ssh and /etc/wpa_supplicant/wpa_supplicant.conf expecting the pi to boot and join my network....